Patterson Lakes: Fame

 The filming at Kath Day-Knight and Kel Knight's "townhouse" (in the fictional suburb of Fountain Lakes), in the Australian comedy television series Kath & Kim, is shot in Patterson Lakes in Lagoon Place.

 Kath & Kimderella was also filmed at the same location as the original Day-Knight house of the TV series.

-Former Prime Minister of Australia John Howard has visited Patterson Lakes Primary School to speak on their radio station, as have Bert Newton, the hosts of former radio show Get This, Tony Martin and Ed Kavalee.
+Former Prime Minister of Australia John Howard has visited Patterson Lakes Primary School to speak on their radio station, as have Bert Newton, and the hosts of former radio show Get This, Tony Martin and Ed Kavalee.

 Patterson Lakes was previously the home to NBA player Andrew Bogut and his family, who used to own two homes in Coral Island Court on the Tidal Canal.

 Politics

-Patterson Lakes is in the federal Division of Isaacs and has been represented by Labor MP Mark Dreyfus in federal parliament since 2007.
+Since 2020, (Cameron, then his father Chris) Howe have held the City of Kingston councillor role as independents, representing Banksia Ward that includes the suburb of Patterson Lakes.

 Patterson Lakes is in the District of Carrum in Victoria's Legislative Assembly, represented since 2014 by Labor MP Sonya Kilkenny.